SevOne

 After the devices are onboarded, head straight to the Data Insight (DI) reports in SevOne.
 Here you will find:

-· Flow-based visibility, including top applications and high-traffic sources
+• Flow-based visibility, deeper visibility into QoS including top applications and high-traffic sources

-Figure 4: Top N report showing the most utilised/ discarded interfaces
+Figure 4: Top-N report showing the most utilized / discarding interfaces.

-Figure 5: Sankey view showing Source and Destination IPs on each end with the CDNs that are processing the traffic along with the application details
+Figure 8: Sankey view showing source and destination IPs on each end with the CDNs that are processing the traffic along with the application details.

 To ensure we are monitoring the correct interfaces, here’s what happens automatically:

-1. API Integration: SevOne uses Prisma SD-WAN APIs to pull device inventory and all interface IPs.
+1. API Integration: SevOne uses Prisma SD-WAN APIs to pull device inventory, interface IP's and circuit statistics

 3. SNMP Validation: For each reachable IP, we perform an SNMP walk to: